preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 .. image:: app-name-new2.jpg

-4. Click "Generate" to generate a GUID for the app.
+4. Click "Generate" to generate an App ID (GUID) for the app, if needed.
+In App Studio, most likely the App ID will be generated automatically.

 .. image:: generate-new2.jpg